 New York was the site of a ton of great memories, both on Long Island and in Buffalo, on this date in National Hockey League history.
-With this being the final day of hockey before the Christmas break for nearly the last 50 years, there has plenty of big moments.
+With this being the final day of hockey before the Christmas break for nearly 50 years, there have been many big moments.
 Buckle up and enjoy our daily trip through the decades.

 All About the Islanders

 One year later, on Dec.
 23, 1978, Bryan Trottier had a record-setting night during the Islanders’ 9-4 victory over the New York Rangers.
-After scoring the opening goal of the contest, he scored three goals and assisted on three others in the Islanders’ seven-goal explosion during the second period.
+After scoring the contest’s opening goal, he scored three goals and assisted on three others in the Islanders’ seven-goal explosion during the second period.
 His six points in the middle frame set a league record for the most in a single period.
 He finished his huge evening with five goals and three assists.
 The Isles took a 16-game unbeaten streak (12-0-4) into the Christmas break.

 Let’s Go, Buffalo

-Tom Barrasso became the third goaltender in franchise history to record 100 victories, on Dec.
+Tom Barrasso became the third goaltender in franchise history to record 100 victories on Dec.
 23, 1987, as the Sabres beat the Detroit Red Wings 5-2.
-At 22 years, 9 months and 23 days old, he became the youngest goalie to win 100 NHL games.
+At 22 years, nine months, and 23 days old, he became the youngest goalie to win 100 NHL games.

-Phil Housley picked up his 300th career NHL assist, on Dec.
+Phil Housley picked up his 300th career NHL assist on Dec.
 23, 1988, as the Sabres won 5-2 over the visiting Toronto Maple Leafs.
-One year later, he was back at with a goal and five assists in a 6-5 road victory at the Quebec Nordiques.
+One year later, he was back at it with a goal and five assists in a 6-5 road victory at the Quebec Nordiques.

 Three years later, on Dec.
-23, 1996, Hasek battled another future Hall of Famer, Martin Brodeur to a 0-0 tie.
-Both legendary goaltenders stopped 37 shot in the scoreless draw between the Sabres and New Jersey Devils.
+23, 1996, Hasek battled another future Hall of Famer, Martin Brodeur. to a 0-0 tie.
+Both legendary goaltenders stopped 37 shots in the scoreless draw between the Sabres and New Jersey Devils.

 Milestones on the Blue Line

-Al MacInnis had three assists, on Dec.
+Al MacInnis had three assists on Dec.
 23, 2002, in the St. Louis Blues’ 5-0 win over the visiting Los Angeles Kings.
-This gave him 900 assists in his career, just the fourth blueliner to ever accomplish this feat.
+This gave him 900 assists in his career, just the fourth blueliner to accomplish this feat.
 Goaltender Brent Johnson picked up the 11th shutout of his career.

 A Pair of First Hat Tricks